marderlab/STG-database-project/README.md

 server.
 This can be done by the "Create new account" link on the homepage.
 Following this, your account will need to be activated for uploads by the administrator before you are allowed to upload files or enter new experiments.
 Email the administrator to ask for this activation; a link to send the administrator an email is on the homepage.
+(Note: the server stores your password in hashed form (unsalted SHA256))

 Once you have followed this procedure and have an activated account, you can log in and enter experiments.
 Basic details about accounts such as user info and password can be